norbusan/elixir-debian/lib/elixir/pages/library-guidelines.md

 Projects are often made available to other developers [by publishing a Hex package](https://hex.pm/docs/publish).
 Hex also [supports private packages for organizations](https://hex.pm/pricing).
 If ExDoc is configured for the Mix project, publishing a package on Hex will also automatically publish the generated documentation to [HexDocs](https://hexdocs.pm).

+## Dependency handling

+When your library is published and used as a dependency, its [lockfile](https://hexdocs.pm/mix/Mix.Project.html#module-configuration) (usually named `mix.lock`) is _ignored by the host project_.
+Running `mix deps.get` in the host project attempts to get the latest possible versions of your library’s dependencies, as specified by the requirements in the `deps` section of your `mix.exs`.
+These versions might be greater than those stored in your `mix.lock` (and hence used in your tests / CI).

+On the other hand, contributors of your library, need a deterministic build, which implies the presence of `mix.lock` in your Version Control System (VCS).

+The best practice of handling `mix.lock` file therefore would be to keep it in VCS, and run two different Continuous Integration (CI) workflows: the usual deterministic one, and another one, that starts with `mix deps.unlock --all` and always compiles your library and runs tests against latest versions of dependencies.
+The latter one might be even run nightly or otherwise recurrently to stay notified about any possible issue in regard to dependencies updates.

 ## Anti-patterns

 In this section we document common anti-patterns to avoid when writing libraries.